-The views from here are lovely but if you can climb higher to San Giovanni Castel/St. Johns Fortress you will be rewarded with stunning, expansive views that incorporate the encircled Old Town, the city suburbs and the beautiful Bay Of Kotor beyond.
+The views from here are lovely but if you can climb higher and hike to San Giovanni Castel/St. Johns Fortress you will be rewarded with stunning, expansive views that incorporate the encircled Old Town, the city suburbs and the beautiful Bay Of Kotor beyond.

 It costs 8 Euro to climb the walls (2018) but entrance is free before 8am.

 Depart as early as you can; the walls will be quieter and the walk cooler.
 In the summer months, the steps are in the shade until mid morning making it a much more pleasurable and bearable walk.

 Climbing the walls also gives you a different sense of perspective of the imposing mountains that surround Kotor plus a realisation of just how huge the Bay Of Kotor actually is!
 Even if you cannot get to the top, just a short time climbing up the mountain side will be worth it for the views.